Lawn bowls at the 2022 Commonwealth Games – Women's singles

 Lawn bowls at the 2022 Commonwealth Games – Women's singles was held at the Victoria Park from July 29 to August 1.
 A total of 18 athletes from 18 associations participated in the event.
+Ellen Ryan of Australia won the gold medal, defeating Guernsey's Lucy Beere in the final.
+Siti Zalina Ahmad from Malaysia won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.